ikmb-denbi/genome-annotation/docs/installation.md

 > If you think that there are other people using the pipeline who would benefit from your configuration (eg. other common cluster setups), please let us know.
 We can add a new configuration and profile which can used by specifying `-profile <name>` when running the pipeline.

-If you are the only person to be running this pipeline, you can simply modify the `conf/custom.conf` file to include the especifications of your cluster.
-Then remember to run the pipeline with `-profile conda`.
-Both profiles automatically use the `custom.conf` file.
+If you are the only person to be running this pipeline, you can simply modify the `genome-annotation/conf/custom.config` file to include the especifications of your cluster.
+Then remember to run the pipeline with `-profile conda_custom`.
+This profile automatically uses the `custom.config` file, so keep the file name!

+If you are familiar with Nextflow, you can add your own profiles by changing the `genome-annotation/nextflow.config` file.

 ### 3. Install all programs yourself